devparadigma/inplaytv/README.md

 Follow the link https://github.com/devparadigma/inplaytv/raw/main/inplay.user.js

-in the window that opens, click Install
+in the window that opens, click Install.

 **Step 3 (Restart the browser and log into the inplayip.tv website)**